 Around 3 million people visit Alton Tower each year.

-Do you have any fun or interesting facts about Alton Towers that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Alton Towers?
+Share them in the comments below!